 Thank you for your interest in the James H. Quillen VA Medical Center's Pre-doctoral Psychology Internship at Mountain Home (Johnson City), TN!
 We are located in the beautiful Appalachian Highlands.

 We are proud that 15 former interns from our program are now permanent staff members; many of them serve as supervisors.

-We adhere to a generalist model of education and training.
-We teach the nine core competencies outlined in APA's Standards of Accreditation, including intervention, assessment, ethics, self-reflectivity, interpersonal effectivenss, cultural diversity, and critical thinking/scientific inquiry.
+We adhere to a generalist model of education and training, and we teach the nine core competencies outlined in APA's Standards of Accreditation.

 The internship provides an intensive clinical training experience.
 The program offers interns a balanced exposure to various clinical settings through major and minor rotations.
 In addition, interns carry about 4 long-term psychotherapy patients throughout the year, working with a supervisor of their choice, who also functions as a professional mentor.